srsapireddy/OpenLANE_EDA/README.md

 ### The flow of System Software:</br>

 1. OPERATING SYSTEM </br>
 OS Handles IO operations and allocates memory and low-level system functions.
-Converts the app into an assembly language program and finally into the binary language program so that the hardware understands it. </br>
+Converts the app into an assembly and binary language program so the hardware understands it. </br>
-The output of the operating system is the small functions in C, C++, Java, and VB.  </br>
+The operating system's output is the small C, C++, Java, and VB functions.  </br>

 2. COMPILER </br>
-These functions are taken by the respective compiler and convert them into instructions.
+The respective compiler takes these functions and converts them into instructions.
 The syntax of the instructions will depend on the type of hardware used (If the hardware is ARM, then the instructions will be in the ARM format) - .exe file. </br>
 The instructions here will act as the abstract ISA between the hardware and the C programs. </br>

 ![stopwatch](https://github.com/srsapireddy/Images/blob/main/7.PNG?raw=true) </br>